 • You can change a private limited company (bv) to a public limited company (nv) if you want to be able to attract more capital.

 Maybe you already know which one.
 Are you still in doubt?
-Use the tool to help deciding which legal structure fits you best.
+Use the tool to help decide which legal structure fits you best.
+Many entrepreneurs with a sole proprietorship choose a bv.
+This can be beneficial for taxes.
+They are also no longer personally liable.
+Get advice about this.

 Your business permits are often no longer valid if the legal structure of your company changes.
 You must convert your permits.
 For example, if you have a transport company (in Dutch).
 Or a catering company (in Dutch) with an operating permit and an alcohol license.
 Or if your company has approvals and permits (in Dutch) from the Dutch Food and Consumer Product Safety Authority.
 You must apply for some permits again.
 In that case, there may be a reassessment if you will get the permit again.